ArtHitParade

 The paintings by Canaletto and Guardi are not dated, but fortunately for the chronologist the grand tours of their wealthy English clients provide some accurate information.
 This one was purchased between 1782 and 1784 by the 5th Earl of Shaftesbury.

-I invite you to play the video shared by Christie's, including an interesting comparison in the treatment of the surface of water between this painting and a view of Venice by Monet.
+Please watch the video shared by the auction house, including an interesting comparison in the treatment of the surface of water between this painting and a view of Venice by Monet.

 Belonging to the Qing dynasty of Manchu origin, the Qianlong emperor wants to unify all the Chinese ethnic groups, certainly to escape a hegemony of the Han.
 His territory is separated from the Mongols and Tibetans by a rebel people, the Dzungars.